pearcej/complex/ThinkComplexity/_sources/ComplexityScience/Complexity thinking.rst

 Some  people  distinguish  between  laws, theories, and models.
 Calling something a “law” implies that it is objectively  true  and  immutable;  “theory”  suggests  that  it  is  subject  to revision;  and “model” concedes that it is a subjective choice based on simplifications and approximations.

 I think they are all the same thing.
-Some concepts that are called laws are really definitions;  others are,  in effect,  the assertion that a certainmodel  predicts  or  explains  the  behavior  of  a  system  particularly  well.We come back to the nature of physical laws in Section 4.8, Section 5.9 and Section 8.8.
+Some concepts that are called laws are really definitions;  others are,  in effect,  the assertion that a certainmodel  predicts  or  explains  the  behavior  of  a  system  particularly  well.We come back to the nature of physical laws in :ref:`Section 5.9 <5.9>`, :ref:`Section 6.9 <6.9>` and :ref:`Section 9.9 <9.9>`

 **Determinism→indeterminism**

 Determinism  is  the  view  that  all  events are caused, inevitably, by prior events.
 Forms of indeterminism include randomness, probabilistic causation, and fundamental uncertainty.
-Welcome back to this topic in Section 5.5 and Section 10.6
+Welcome back to this topic in :ref:`Section 6.6 <6.6>` and :ref:`Section 11.7 <11.7>`

 These trends are not universal or complete, but the center of opinion is shifting along these axes.
 As evidence, consider the reaction to Thomas Kuhn’s *The Structure  of  Scientific  Revolutions*, which was reviled when it was published and is now considered almost uncontroversial.